jacob-israel-turner/socket-project/README.md

 Include the socket.io script in your index.html (BEFORE your angular app files) `https://cdn.socket.io/socket.io-1.2.0.js`

-Then use NPM to install socket.io as a dependency on your server.
+Then use NPM to install socket.io on your server.

 ##Step 2